PrimeAcademy/javascript-style-guide/README.md

 ![Installing](https://github.com/PrimeAcademy/javascript-style-guide/blob/master/screencap1.gif)

 Once you have it installed, you can copy the `.jscsrc` file from this repository into the root of your project and the style guide will be read in automatically.

+By default JSCS looks for a `.jscsrc` file in either the current working directory, or it looks up one level at a time until it finds one.
+So if you'd like JSCS to always use the same file, put it in your user profile.

 ## Formatting